The policies controlling acceptable behavior at the institution are implicitly extended

 email.
 The use of such shared codes must be restricted to the intended purpose.

 Other usage by the same people should be through single‐user access codes.

 Respect the copyrights of the owners of all software, media and data they

-in the usage agreement.
-Copyright law also provides similar protection
+the usage agreement.
+Copyright law also provides similar protection for data and

 agreements detail the exact rights and limitations.